TheDemocracyFoundation/epitome-django/DOCUMENTATION.md

 `sudo python get-pip.py`

-or if installed in home folder and permissions problem arises:
+or if installed in home folder and a permissions problem arises:

 `sudo -H python get-pip.py`